stonerworx/bitwala-task/README.md

 ## How to get production ready

-- unit test coverage
+- Unit test coverage
   While I'm not a fan of enforcing a 100% unit test coverage, using the coverage as an indication where tests could be missing is a good thing.
 To become production ready we'd need to look at the code again, identify the important test cases and implement them.
-- proper error handling
+- Proper error handling
   - Introduce Error Boundaries where they make sense for the user to recover from errors
   - [React Native Exception Handler](https://github.com/a7ul/react-native-exception-handler) if we want to react to uncaught exceptions, other than just logging them to Sentry
-- use configuration variables with ie. [react-native-config](https://github.com/luggit/react-native-config)
+- Use configuration variables with ie. [react-native-config](https://github.com/luggit/react-native-config)
-- automatic build pipeline including test stage
+- Automatic build pipeline including test stage
-- distribution configuration
+- CI/CD, Distribution & Testing Release Candidates
+  We'd need to set up CI/CD pipelines that run our test & build process whenever the code changes.
+Additionally we'd need to set up pipelines to release the app to the respective app stores.
+From colleagues I heard that they've made great experiences with [Bitrise](https://www.bitrise.io/), so this is worth to check out.
+We can connect our Github repository and define jobs and triggers when to run them.
+Additionally we could set up [Device Testing](https://devcenter.bitrise.io/testing/testing-index/#device-testing) for our release candidates.
+We can register all test devices there and the testers will receive an email with a link to download this version of our app.